selkkie/nodebb-plugin-sso-discord-alt/README.md

 Discord icon available on the login screen.
 Click that icon to authenticate against Discord.

+New users who register using Discord should have their avatar carry over automatically rather than using the default avatar.

 ## Using the Discord Logo:

 I have included a modified version of the FontAwesome font that replaces the Discover card (fa-cc-discover) with a simplified Discord logo.
 I've picked Discover to overwrite because it starts with the same letters, so it's intuitive to search in the NodeBB icon box in case you want to use it elsewhere.